ssjaneortega/acit_4640_lab_4/README.md

   ssh-keygen -t ed25519 -f ~/.ssh/<key-name> -C "<commnet-to-identify-key>"

 # Commands used to initialize, fmt, plan... configuration.
-  -terraform init to initialize the directory -terraform plan
-  -terraform validate to make sure main.tf is correct syntax wise -terraform apply to run main.tf to create our instance
+  terraform init to initialize the directory terraform plan terraform validate to make sure main.tf is correct syntax wise terraform apply to run main.tf to create our instance